myzhan/locust4j/README.md

 Locust4j is a load generator for locust, written in Java.
 It's inspired by [boomer](https://github.com/myzhan/boomer) and [nomadacris](https://github.com/vrajat/nomadacris).

+It's a **benchmarking library**, not a general purpose tool.
+To use it, you must implement test scenarios by yourself.

+[locust4j-http](https://github.com/myzhan/locust4j-http) is a demo and a good start.

 ## Features

 * **Write user test scenarios in Java** <br>